anthonyscorrea/cmba-bylaws/docs/01-bylaws.md

 Member actions shall include:
 1. Election of Directors;
 2. Advisory votes on League operational matters submitted for membership input;
-3. Confidence votes on League Officers.
+3. Confidence votes on League Officers;
-4. Approval of amendents to the Playing Rules.
+4. Approval of amendments to the Playing Rules.

+Typographical corrections, formatting changes, cross-reference updates, and other non-substantive changes that do not alter the meaning or effect of a Playing Rule shall not constitute amendments requiring approval by Member Franchises.

 Unless otherwise required by these Bylaws, member actions shall be decided by a simple majority of votes cast at a meeting at which a quorum is present.